 Continuing off that point, someone asked for an example of something that had been really hard for me to be thankful for.
 I mentioned them in the previous paragraph, but I lost my fiancé, Sean, who I was with forever (as it felt to me) in June 2020 and another man I loved in more of a best friends way, Arman, in the summer a few years prior. (summer just isn’t my season apparently when it used to be my favorite, oh well).
-I got a little bit of blame in both their deaths as I was the last person to see them alive and I couldn’t do enough to save them.
+I couldn’t do enough to save them.
 They were my all day everyday men so my life dramatically changed as they were ripped away from me.
 I now had empty days.
 BUT I am so lucky to have been so in love twice that the pain was worth it.
 A lot of people don’t get that even once.
 Our last words were I love yous.
 I was even thankful I spent my 23rd birthday at Arman’s funeral in the end.
 I couldn’t think of a better way to spend that day given the situation.